Jacarte/jacarte.github.io/_posts/2019-21-03-NonIntrusiveJSFunctionCoverage.md

 }
 ```

-In the code above, you can find a method with name *execute*, that is the entrypoint for the AST evaluator to execute the node behavior.
-Then, we can inject the function coverage instrumentation there.
+The above code contains a method named execute, which serves as the entry point for the AST evaluator to carry out the behavior of the node.
+This would be an ideal location to introduce our function coverage instrumentation.

 ```java
 @Override